 What You'll Need

-- Wood Panel: I used a basic 10-inch square wood panel from an art supply store.
-Another good option is an Ampersand Gessobord or a similar type of panel that’s already primed and ready to paint on.
+- Wood Panel or Stretched Canvas: I used a basic 10-inch square wood panel from an art supply store.
+Other options include a pre-primed wood panel (such as Ampersand Gessobord) or a stretched canvas.

 - Titanium White

 - Mars Black

 - Ultramarine Blue (Green Shade)